Diploma in Global Humanitarian Engineering

 - having the opportunity to work in a disadvantaged or developing community as part of your degree.

-Admission to UC with University Entrance, or equivalent, is required to enrol for a Diploma in Global Humanitarian Engineering.
+Admission to UC with University Entrance, or equivalent, is required to enrol for a Diploma.
+Domestic applicants over 20 who do not hold University Entrance, or equivalent, may gain admission by providing evidence of their ability to complete tertiary study successfully.
 For information on gaining admission to UC please see how to apply for undergraduate qualifications.

 You are also required to meet UC's English language requirements.

 Specific entry requirements

 Enrolment in the Diploma in Global Humanitarian Engineering is open to Engineering students in their Professional Years, from any discipline.
 To enter, you must have successfully completed the Engineering Intermediate Year and your application will need to be approved by the College of Engineering Dean (Academic).

 Please see the Regulations for the Diploma in Global Humanitarian Engineering for full details.

 You must complete courses with a minimum total of 120 points, including: